 This is an area I’ll fully disclose I know zero about.

-So for this reason I can’t even comment about efficacy, use or recommended dosage.
-I had a look on Examine.com at the broad category of Ayurveda just to see what broadly is said in terms of research and efficacy.
+So for this reason I can’t even comment about efficacy, use, or recommended dosage.
+I had a look at Examine.com at the broad category of Ayurveda just to see what broadly is said in terms of research and efficacy.

-There is a little research which has looked at testosterone-boosting properties of holy basil on rats.
+There is little research that has looked at the testosterone-boosting properties of holy basil on rats.
 I’ll say no more on that one!

 There are 69 customer reviews on Amazon, 78% of which are 5-star.
 7% give 1-star.